Facebook Pixel

 Showing:

 In January, sandbags still lined Main Street, brown water stains creeping up storefronts.
 By February, Leo's Diner had reopened, though only three tables were salvageable.
-March brought the first window displays downtown.
-By April, the high school baseball team played their opening game on the newly re-sodded field, and someone had planted tulips where the worst of the damage had been.
+March brought the first window displays downtown, and by April, the high school baseball team played their opening game on the newly re-sodded field.
+Someone had planted tulips where the worst of the damage had been.

 What Makes It Work

-- Emotional arc: The town moves from survival mode to resumption of normal life (baseball).
+• Emotional arc: The town moves from survival mode to the resumption of ordinary life.

 Example 9: Showing Power Dynamics